 Shalupa, also known as Butonpa, took form under Buton’s leadership.
 Shalupa included magical feats that monks learned to do.
 Some monks wore thin clothing in cold weather.
 They were able to raise their body temperatures to such a level that warm clothing was not needed.
 Other monks were able to run by leaping superhuman distances. covering long distances without rest.

 The monastery is architecturally distinctive.
 In 1329, an earthquake destroyed the monastery.
-In 1333, Buton rebuilt it under the patronage of the Chinese Mongolian emperor.
-Since many Chinese Han artisans participated in rebuilding the monastery, combining the local Tibetan style with that of Chinese Yuan Dynasty.
+In 1333, Buton rebuilt it under the patronage of the Mongolian emperor.
+Since many Chinese Han artisans participated in rebuilding the monastery, combining the local Tibetan style with that of the Yuan Dynasty.

 Shalu Lakhang is the central hall of the monastery with Other buildings of the monastery surrounded it.
 On the ground floor, the Tschomchen (also a hall) enshrines Sakyamuni and his disciples.
 The chapels flanking the Tschomchen houses Tangyur and Kagyur, two very important sutras of Tibetan Buddhism.

 Chapels on the roof floor are of typical Chinese blue tile design.
 The chapels enshrine Sakyamuni, Shalu Monastery’s own Buton, and the Arhats.
 Arhats are those who have attained enlightenment, but whose rank and power is lower than that of a Buddha.
 Massive, delicately painted murals cover the walls of the monastery.
 Most of the murals depict stories from the life of the Buddha.
 The murals badly need restoration to preserve and protect them.